JawadSarfraz/openalex-global-ai-dashboard/README.md

 Script: `services/openalex_api.py`

 - Dynamically fetches publication data from OpenAlex using `mailto`-compliant headers.
 - Accepts:

   - Concept ID (AI or DL)
   - Year range (from slider input)

 - Aggregates publication counts by country.

-- Used by `dashboard/app.py` to show real-time data tables and CSV downloads.
+- Used by `dashboard/app.py` to show real-time data tables, CSV downloads, and country-level shares.

+### Features in Live Mode

+- Cleaned `country_name` using ISO Alpha-2 lookup
+- Percentage share per country is shown in the table
+- Data is displayed in a sorted, readable format

 ---